Submitting manuscripts and illustrations ▽

 Editor/author to typographer (text) △

 Final, copyedited manuscript files will be processed using editing and typesetting software (in Mac OS).
 Although almost any edited source file can be input for typesetting, some word processors convert better than others.
-Two problems that often crop up from word-processor files are (1) incorrect character mapping of punctuation, diacritical marks, symbols, and other non-English or non-standard characters, (2) excess “garbage,” that is, lines of computer code.
+Two problems that often crop up from word-processor files are (1) incorrect character mapping of punctuation, diacritical marks, symbols, and non-western characters, (2) excess “garbage,” that is, lines of computer code.
 The former is particularly insidious because it can occur inconsistently and be easily overlooked.
 Below are suggestions learned from our past experiences:

 - Use a unicode font for all text.
 (See “Fonts” in earlier sections of this guide.)

 - Copyediting and subsequent author approvals and revisions might employ the track editorial changes and/or commenting features of a word processor.
 If this is the case, all comments must be deleted and all changes must be accepted or rejected before typesetting.
-In general, the typographer can perform this penultimate step.
-Please consult SEAS for specifics about each manuscript.

 - If a file submitted to the typographer is in Microsoft Word format (.doc or .docx), please also submit a second copy of the final version (with changes accepted and without comments) saved in Rich Text Format (RTF).
 After creating the RTF version, open the RTF file and proofread it to confirm that all elements are present and appear as expected.